-The impact of deforestation on climate change remains an urgent global concern.
-It has been estimated that deforestation is responsible for 14% to 21% of worldwide carbon dioxide emissions,5 making the preservation of forests an essential part of any climate change solution.
-Since cocoa farming was responsible for an estimated 25% of deforestation in Cote d'Ivoire and 33% of deforestation in Ghana from 2001 through 2015,6 the chocolate industry's climate impact was significant on a global scale.
+Environmental Issues: Cocoa farming often contributes to large-scale deforestation.
+Farmers cleared forests to cultivate more land, either because existing farm soils were depleted or simply to expand farm output and income.
+It has been estimated that deforestation is responsible for 14% to 21% of worldwide carbon dioxide emissions,4 making the preservation of forests an essential part of any climate change solution.
+Since cocoa farming was responsible for an estimated 25% of deforestation in Cote d'Ivoire and 33% of deforestation in Ghana from 2001 through 2015,5 the chocolate industry's climate impact was significant on a global scale.